MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 Before Contoso admins can run a migration to Azure, they need to set up and enable replication.

-With discovery finished, begin replication of the application VM to Azure.
+With discovery finished, they can begin replication of the application VM to Azure.

 1. In the Azure Migrate project, go to **Servers** > **Azure Migrate: Server Migration**, and select **Replicate**.